Cargill/splinter-docs/community/planning/rest_api_authorization.md

 The maintenance mode authorization handler will allow a Splinter node's "write" operations to be temporarily disabled.
 For the REST API, this means turning off transaction handling, circuit creation/update/deletion, and anything else that modifies the node's internal state.
+Specifically, a write operation is considered to be any endpoint whose permission ID does not end in `.read`.

 While in maintenance mode, the only clients that are able to perform write operations are the keys listed in the allow keys file or identities that have been assigned the special `admin` role in the role-based authorization store.

 The maintenance mode authorization handler will be defined in the `splinter::rest_api::auth::authorization::maintenance` module as follows: